 A Day in the Life of a Regional Enterprise Account Executive at Guesty

-Sales is the lifeblood of any business, and a strong sales team understands that it’s not just about closing deals, rather, it’s about building trust between yourself and your customers.
-We spoke with regional enterprise account executive, Larry Harrison, to discuss the role of sales at Guesty, his approach to selling, and what he finds to be the most important aspects of the role to be.
+Sales is the lifeblood of any business and a strong sales team understands that it’s not just about closing deals.
+Rather, it’s about building trust between themselves and their customers.
+We spoke with Regional Enterprise Account Executive, Larry Harrison, to discuss the role of sales at Guesty, his approach to selling, and what he finds to be the most important aspects of his position at Guesty.

 What’s a typical day for you as Regional Enterprise Account Executive at Guesty?

-What are some of the most important steps of successfully completing a sale?
+What are some of the important steps for successfully completing a sale?